aleksadvaisly/md2pdf/README.md

 git submodule update --remote  --init
 ```

-*Note 1: the `cmd` folder has an example for the syntax highlighting.
-See the script `run_syntax_highlighting.sh`.
-This example assumes that
-the folder with the syntax files is located at a relative location:
-`../../../jessp01/gohighlight/syntax_files`.*

-*Note 2: when annotating the code block to specify the language, the
+*Note: when annotating the code block to specify the language, the
 annotation name must match the syntax base filename.*

 ### Additional options